Scum (television play): Plot

 Three young delinquents, Carlin, Davis and Angel, are escorted via van to a British borstal.
 (The title sequence shows Davis trying to escape from an "open" borstal and being rounded up by the warders.)
 Once they arrive, they are given rooms.
 Angel and Davis are allotted private rooms whilst Carlin has to stay in a dormitory.
 Carlin, who was transferred from another borstal as punishment for attacking an officer, is thoroughly told by the senior officer Mr. Sands that he expects no trouble and he will be severely punished for any transgressions.
 Shortly afterwards, Carlin strikes up a friendship with Archer, an intellectual (albeit eccentric) inmate who does everything he can to annoy the administration and its warders.
-Meanwhile, Banks, the "daddy" (head inmate) of the wing is informed of Carlin's reputation and told to keep him in line.
+Banks, the "daddy" (head inmate) of the wing is informed of Carlin's reputation and told to keep him in line.
 That night, Banks and his crony Richards assault Carlin, leaving his face bruised.
 Due to this, he is mistakenly accused of fighting by Sands and given three days solitary confinement as punishment.

-After serving his punishment, Carlin seeks revenge on Banks and Richards by first attacking Richards and then beating Banks and effectively replacing him as the "daddy" of the wing.
+After serving his punishment, Carlin seeks revenge on Banks and Richards by first attacking Richards and then beating Banks and replacing him as the "daddy" of the wing.
 Carlin then makes a deal with house officer Mr. Goodyear.
 In exchange for a single room cell, Carlin will use his "natural leader" skills to keep peace in the wing.
 Carlin asks a new inmate named Rhodes to be his "missus", although Carlin stresses he is not homosexual.

-A short while after, whilst Davis is working in the greenhouse, he is assaulted and gang raped by a group of boys.
-Sands looks in the window and sees the rape, but merely smiles and walks away.
+A short while after, whilst Davis is working in the greenhouse, he is assaulted and gang raped by two boys.
+Sands looks in the window and sees the rape but merely smiles and walks away.
 Later that night, Davis, traumatised by the rape, asks warder Mr. Greaves for help but is merely berated by him.
 Davis later slashes his wrists in his cell and dies as a result.
 His body is found the next morning by Sands.

 The following day during breakfast, the boys refuse to eat in protest against Davis' death.
 Carlin then incites a riot.
-(Ray Winstone recalled that he and several others intended to give John Judd a real beating in the scene, as he had taken a bit too well to his role as the brutal warder Sands, but Judd got wind of the plan and scrambled to get out of the messhall - which only added to the effect of the riot.)
+(Ray Winstone recalled that he and several others intended to give John Judd a real beating in the scene, as he had taken a bit too well to his role as the brutal warder Sands but Judd got wind of the plan and scrambled to get out of the mess hall, which only added to the effect of the riot.)
 Later, Carlin, Archer and several others are led away by guards, handcuffed.
 The Governor of the borstal makes an announcement to all the inmates stating he will tolerate no further outbursts.
 He then declares a minute silent prayer in Davis' memory.
 In a grimly ironic touch, the boys who raped Davis are in the front row of the assembly.